subspecs/Layernt/README.md

 If you have issues, complain in the [issue tracker](https://github.com/subspecs/Layernt/issues)!<br>
 ![](https://i.imgur.com/VCyKEoa.png)<br><br>
 If it complains about the ".NET 7 is not installed", then head over to [microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) and download it.
 (Might need a PC restart, probably not tho.)<br>
+P.S: If it complains about the file being corrupted even tho you know it isn't, then it probably doesn't have permission to save to that location.
+(Usually a C:\ drive problem on windows.)
+Translation: Right Click App => "Run as Administrator".
 ![](https://i.imgur.com/K8KiMLk.png)